benlaug/labgen-p/README.md

 ## Alternatives

+* The original patch-based version of LaBGen is [available on GitHub](https://github.com/benlaug/labgen).
-A patch-based variant of LaBGen-P, called LaBGen, is also [available on GitHub](https://github.com/benlaug/labgen).
+* A variant of LaBGen, called LaBGen-OF, and leverages optical flow algorithms for motion detection, is also [available on GitHub](https://github.com/benlaug/labgen-of).

 ## Testing

-Each commited revision is automatically tested using [Travis CI](https://travis-ci.org) on:
+Each commited revision is automatically tested using [Travis CI](https://travis-ci.org/benlaug/labgen-p) on:

 * Ubuntu 14.04 with the `g++` compiler and OpenCV 2.3 installed from the Ubuntu repositories.
 * Ubuntu 14.04 with the `g++` compiler and OpenCV 3.2 compiled from the sources.